Ajda Pekkan: 1970s onwards

 By the beginning of the 1970s, she had stopped working with Fecri Ebcioğlu and started to work with Fikret Şeneş.
 Their first collaboration, Sensiz Yillarda, broke another sales record in Turkey.
 This song was released under Philips label, whom had signed her a year earlier.
 This would also be the turning point of Pekkan's career, where she would start releasing records at countries outside of Turkey.
 The first two 45 RPMs she released with Philips label, "Sensiz Yıllarda/Olmadı Gitti" and "Yağmur/Tek Yaşanır mı" were also recorded in Greek and released in Greece.
 Although, Philips records moved out of Turkey in 1971, Pekkan was signed with them until 1978 for business outside of Turkey.
 She would go on to release numerous records under Philips International label around the globe in the 1970s.
 This included her two 45RPMs in Germany and Spain, three 45RPMs in Japan, and seven 45RPMs in France.
 Her collaboration with Philips International would come to an end after she released her French Album, Pour Lui in 1978.

-Pekkan, who switched to İstanbul Plak in 1972, broke yet another sales record with her 45RPM, Dert Bende Derman Sende, which is an arabesque style song.
+Pekkan, who switched to İstanbul Plak in 1972, broke yet another sales record with her 45 rpm, Dert Bende Derman Sende, which is an arabesque style song.
 In 1973, her producer Fikret Şeneş was very insistent on her recording the song "Kimler Geldi Kimler Geçti", although Pekkan thought that the song was not her style.
-However, "Kimler Geldi Kimler Geçti" would become a very big hit in 1973 after it was featured on the B-side of the 45RPM "Kaderimin Oyunu".
+However, "Kimler Geldi Kimler Geçti" would become a very big hit in 1973 after it was featured on the B-side of the 45 rpm "Kaderimin Oyunu".
 It has been said by Nino Varon that the song "Kimler Geldi Kimler Geçti" is the most meaningful song ever written in the Turkish.

 Pekkan collected her songs from all previous records, except the one published by Istanbul Plak in 1972, and put them in her first compilation album Ajda, which was published in July 1975.
 A new song, "Erkek Adın", was also included in the album as well.
 The album received interest.
 Cüneyt Türel was featured on the song "Palavra Palavra" in this album.

 Pekkan, who was known as "Superstar" by 1977, published her new album Süperstar with different cover designs and production.
 In the same year, she performed the song "A Mes Amours" at Yamaha Music Festival in Tokyo.
 Pekkan gave a concert in Tehran at that time and this concert was broadcast on television and well received by the Turkish audience.

 At the Eurovision Song Contest 1980, Ajda Pekkan (left) and her group represented Turkey.